What does a mortgage broker actually do?

 How many lenders do you have access to?
 What are your fees, and when are they payable?
 How much could I borrow based on my income?
 What rate range should I expect?
 Are there any schemes I could benefit from?
 How long will the process take?
 Will you manage the application from start to finish?
 What happens if my application is declined?

-A broker who answers these questions clearly and honestly is one you can trust with your mortgage.
+A broker who answers all of these clearly and honestly is one you can trust with your mortgage.

 FCA regulation: what it means for you

-All mortgage brokers in the UK must be authorised and regulated by the Financial Conduct Authority (FCA).
-This means they’re required to treat you fairly, give suitable advice, be transparent about fees, and have a formal complaints procedure.
+Every mortgage broker in the UK has to be authorised and regulated by the Financial Conduct Authority (FCA).
+That obliges them to treat you fairly, give advice that suits you, be open about their fees, and run a proper complaints procedure.

-If something goes wrong, you have access to the Financial Ombudsman Service (FOS), and your broker must hold professional indemnity insurance.
-FCA regulation provides a genuine safety net that protects consumers.
+If something goes wrong, you can take it to the Financial Ombudsman Service (FOS), and your broker is required to hold professional indemnity insurance.
+FCA regulation gives you genuine protection.

 Get started with Clearview Mortgage Solutions

-At Clearview Mortgage Solutions, we’re a whole-of-market broker with access to 90+ UK lenders.
-Our CeMAP-qualified advisers specialise in first-time buyers and will guide you from your first question through to picking up the keys.
+At Clearview Mortgage Solutions we are a whole-of-market broker with access to 90+ UK lenders.
+Our CeMAP-qualified advisers work with first-time buyers day in, day out, and will guide you from your first question through to picking up the keys.

-Contact us for a free, no-obligation initial consultation.
-We’ll review your situation, explain your options, and get you on the right path to homeownership.
+Get in touch for a free, no-obligation first consultation.
+We will look at where you stand, talk through your options, and set you on the right path to owning your home.

 As a first-time buyer I had no idea where to start.
 My Clearview broker explained everything, found me a great rate, and handled all the paperwork.
 I’d recommend them to anyone.